0330 822 0505

 Repossessions are generally considered one of the more severe types of bad credit, and many people who have one listed on their credit file wrongly believe that they might never get another mortgage again.

-There are many factors to take into consideration, but yes, it is possible to get a mortgage after repossession, and in this guide, we’ll tell you how it can be done, how long you’ll need to wait and where to get the right advice.
+There are many factors to consider, but yes, it is possible to get a mortgage after repossession.
+In this guide, we’ll tell you how to do it, how long you’ll need to wait, and where to get the right advice.

 Can you get a mortgage after a repossession?